spakai/connection_pool/README.md

 #Motivation

-To learn the basics of Maven, Gradle, jUnit, Mockito and Java 8 by implementing active911's C++ connection pool in Java.
+To learn the basics of Maven or Gradle, jUnit, Mockito and Java 8 by implementing active911's C++ connection pool in Java.

 #Setup
 Create development environment using Maven by running the following